TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 As used in this Privacy Policy, the following terms have the following meanings:

-“Business Associates” means third-party service providers which the University of Phoenix or Apollo Education Group, Inc. may contract with to provide services on our behalf, including but not limited to, Social Networking, hosting, web analytics, Online Behavioral Advertising, lead generation, academic, business, career or financial services.
+“Business Associates” means third-party service providers which the University of Phoenix or Apollo Education Group, Inc. may contract with to provide services on our behalf, including but not limited to: Social Networking, hosting, web analytics, Online Behavioral Advertising, lead generation, academic, business, career or financial services.

 “Education Partners” means a.)
-University of Phoenix, Apollo Education Group, Inc., and their subsidiaries and affiliates including educational companies or institutions that Apollo Group, Inc. or its subsidiaries may be providing educational or other related services to under contract and b.)
-Third party companies who may participate in University of Phoenix or Apollo Education Group, Inc. career initiatives (e.g., potential employers).
+University of Phoenix, Apollo Education Group, Inc., and their subsidiaries and affiliates including educational companies or institutions that Apollo Education Group, Inc. or its subsidiaries may be providing educational or other related services to under contract and b.)
+Third-party companies who may participate in University of Phoenix or Apollo Education Group, Inc. career initiatives (e.g., potential employers).

 “Financial Information” means specific Personal Information of a financial nature such as your credit card number.